-- Vitamin C – this vitamin must top the list of essential nutrients needed by guinea pigs.
-This is because guinea pigs cannot naturally create nor store it by themselves and therefore require an external source.
+- Vitamin C – This vitamin must top the list of essential nutrients needed by guinea pigs.
+Guinea pigs cannot naturally create nor store it by themselves.
+Therefore, they require an external source.

-- Calcium – a mineral that is important for the growth and development of strong bones and teeth.
+- Calcium – This is a mineral that is important for the growth and development of strong bones and teeth.
 It is present in romaine lettuce at high levels.

-- Folate – a compound that aids with heart health and prevention of heart complications.
+- Folate – It is a compound that aids with heart health and prevention of heart complications.

-- Phosphorous – this mineral works closely with the other mineral calcium in order to develop strong bones and teeth.
+- Phosphorus – This mineral works closely with the other mineral calcium in order to develop strong bones and teeth.

-- Magnesium – a mineral that aids in the development of tissues and also plays a vital role in muscles relaxing.
+- Magnesium – It is a mineral that aids in the development of tissues.
+It also plays a vital role in muscles relaxing.